 Not all proteins are created equal.
 Complete proteins supply all of the essential amino acids the body needs for growth and repair, while incomplete lack one or more of these essential amino acids.
 Animal proteins are usually complete proteins, while plant proteins are deficient in one or more essential amino acids the body requires.
 That’s why vegetarians need to diversify their plant-based protein sources, so they can get all of the essential amino acids their bodies need for health.

 Higher quality proteins have another characteristic.
 They’re more easily digested and absorbed.
 This means the body has an easier time using them to build muscle and carry out other important bodily functions.
-Bodybuilders and athletes can benefit from consuming a source of high quality protein that’s easily digested and absorbed after a strength training workout to supply their muscles with the protein they need for growth and repair.
+Bodybuilders and athletes can benefit from consuming a source of high-quality protein that’s easily digested and absorbed after a strength training workout to supply their muscles with the protein they need for growth and repair.

 Protein Quality Can Be Measured

-The quality of a protein can be measured several ways.
-One way is to feed a standardized amount of a particular protein to a person, and see how much nitrogen they excrete in their feces and urine.
+The quality of a protein can be measured in several ways.
+One way is to feed a standardized amount of a particular protein to a person and see how much nitrogen they excrete in their feces and urine.
 Unlike carbohydrates and fat, protein contains nitrogen, so the amount of nitrogen excreted after consuming a standard amount of a protein under controlled conditions gives a rough indication of a protein’s quality.
 Higher quality proteins will be better absorbed and used by the body, so less nitrogen will be excreted.

 Based on these results, researchers have assigned biological values to protein foods.
 These values can be used to compare one protein to another in terms of how well the body can absorb and use them.
 Biological value is a rough indication of a protein’s quality relative to another protein.